Make a programming project related to the life cycle of a software application, emphasizing the implementation step.

 There will be an overview of the typical toolchain to develop software: version control (git), testing integration (junit)

 Implementation principles and design.Students will fully implement the domain model and the basic algorithmic kernel for the project and provide test suites for the implemented part.
 Objectives:8123645 Week:

 Second delivery of the project

 Final project delivery.
 The documentation should include the full implementation of the project and the test suites as appropriate, and the user manual.
-Each group will also give a presentation of their project.
+Each team will also give a presentation of their project.
 Objectives:81236745 Week: